 - Do you plan to move or stay in your home? - Is the property more than you want to own?
-Are there headaches associated with managing or maintaining the property? - Is the property generating rental income? - If you sell the real estate, will you incur a significant capital gains tax? - Would you like increased cash flow? - Do you want a charitable deduction to shelter income? - Would you benefit from converting a non-performing asset into an income stream?
+Are there headaches associated with managing or maintaining the property? - Is the property generating appropriate rental income? - If you sell the real estate, will you incur a significant capital gains tax? - Would you like increased cash flow? - Do you want a charitable deduction to shelter income? - Is it a good idea to convert a non-performing asset into an income stream?